VinceALupo/gantt-chart-editor/README.md

 Visualize how you will perform your tasks for a project.
 Results are displayed in a grid.

+Ways to improve it: First, it needs data persistence.
+Redux has been useful for this.
+See my other project, "match people to activities".
+This was made as a proof of concept though.
+If you want to use and improve it, go ahead.

 demo: https://gantt-grid.netlify.app/

 screenshot:
 ![image](https://github.com/user-attachments/assets/8a4bdae4-5e63-45b8-8bd9-8a0e13984e57)

+This work is marked with CC0 1.0 https://creativecommons.org/publicdomain/zero/1.0/?ref=chooser-v1

 # -------------boiler plate react readme below----------------------